 Completing an Adoption After Birth

-Some states may not allow you to complete either a pre-birth order or post-birth order, which leaves you with the last way to establish parentage: an adoption.
+In some situations, some states may not allow you to complete either a pre-birth order or post-birth order, which leaves you with the last way to establish parentage: an adoption.
 It may seem contradictory to “adopt” your own child, but look at this instead as a “parental confirmation hearing.”
 In this situation, everyone knows you’re the parent of your child, but the legal system requires you take certain steps to legally protect your rights.
+While this is a very important and necessary step to take, it is essentially a formality.

 How you complete an adoption after birth will vary based on your marital status and whether you used donated gametes to complete your embryo.
 Typically, you will need to attend an adoption hearing in court for whatever process you go through (your surrogacy lawyer will help prepare you for this court appearance).